Daryl Bamonte: Archangelo Music

 Bamonte formed Archangelo Music in 2021.
 The label's first release was Jules Maxwell's Nocturnes album.
 The album received praise from some of Maxwell's contemporaries such as Roger O'Donnell from the Cure, Lisa Gerrard and Brendan Perry from Dead Can Dance, James Chapman from Maps, and Foy Vance.
 Archangelo Music also includes Archangelo Songs.
 As well as Archangelo Recordings, Bamonte has also formed an additional label, Bamala Newtown.

 Europe in Synch

 Bamonte is also an ambassador for the Europe in Synch organisation.

 Permafrost

 Permafrost is a post-punk band, originally from Molde in Norway, which was formed in 1982 by school friends Frode Heggdal Larsen and Kåre Steinsbu.
 Robert Heggdal and Trond Tornes joined in 2001, and Bamonte in 2016.

 To date they have released the Godtment EP in 1983, the Permafrost EP in 2019, and in 2021 released three singles—"Femme Fatale", "Closed Eyes", and "Restore Us"—which all went to number 1 on the Indie Disko Top40 Chart.
 In February 2022, their single "Come Back to Surprise" reached number 3 on the Deutsche Alternative Chart and number 5 on the Indie Disko Top40 Chart.
-Their first album is expected to be released in 2023.
+Their first album, The Light Coming Through, was released in 2024.